thearmankarapetyan/Virtual-Tutoring-Application/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies.
+3. Create a database, named "VirtualTutorDB" in your SQL server.
+4. Execute a migration and update process for the database.
-3. Configure the OpenAI API credentials.
+5. In the clonned repository, configure the OpenAI API KEY.
-4. Run the application.
+6. Run the application by starting instances of "UFAR.TUTOR.API" and "UFAR.TUTOR.UI".

 ## Usage

-To use the "Virtual Tutoring" application, simply hit the "Start" button it in your "Visual Studio" IDE and start interacting with the virtual tutor.
-Ask academic related questions and receive real-time responses with explanations.
+To use the "Virtual Tutoring" application, simply hit the run the project in your "Visual Studio" IDE and start interacting with the virtual tutor.
+Ask academic related questions and receive real-time responses with elaborative explanations.

 ## Contributing